 Click Add hypervisor.

-For Hypervisor name, type a descriptive name for the hypervisor.
+In Hypervisor name, enter a descriptive name for the hypervisor.

 This is the passphrase that was used to encrypt the private key.

 In Regions, do one of the following:

 To enable all regions to be supported for the hypervisor, enter "default".

 To enable specific regions to be supported for the hypervisor, enter the region names, each separated by a comma ( , ).